First week: Tiwazzo and the girls go shopping

 🎶Now there’s some perspective for you.
 Your daddy saw the Gallagher house on his first walk to the SPRR freight depot, 25 years after this shot was taken when it was the lone remaining residence in the otherwise commercial corner of Mill and Ryan.

-When Kaufman rented his store building from Ged Gray, Gray was just a young surveyor and cattleman in his early 20s, not yet the multi-millionaire . . . . who was accumulating grazing land all over the marshlands of lower Calcasieu Parish.
-But then someone found oil on all this land and he struck it insanely rich.
+When Kaufman rented his store building from Ged Gray, Gray was just a young surveyor and cattleman in his early 20s, accumulating grazing land all over the marshlands of lower Calcasieu Parish.
+That was before someone found oil on all that land and the Grays became crazy ri h millionaires.
 I wonder how Kaufman’s millions stacked up against the oil fortune that eventually came to the Grays.
 He was little Mathilda Gray’s grandfather.
 Her aunt [also named Mathilda] was the one who gave you that gorgeous yellow Belgian lace handkerchief for a wedding present.

 And here’s another tidbit for perspective.
 Imagine you’re standing at the intersection between the Hutchins and Kaufman stores in that 1882 shot, but facing south, with the Kaufman store at your left and the Hutchins home and store at your right.
 Just 7 years later, in 1889, Bloch’s saloon having replaced the Hutchins buildings, the block was packed, as the faded photo below shows.
 Gone are the yards and picket fences and trees.
 Not only had the railroad finally cut through the forests of SW Louisiana, opening the little town up to the major ports of both New Orleans and Houston, but the government opened up the forests for sale at $1.25 an acre, and a Kansas land investor with a vision bought 1.5 million acres of SW Louisiana forest, then advertised the potential of Lake Charles all over the country.
 Lumber barons from the northern states flocked to Lake Charles, and their Broad St mansions began sprouting up in the ’90s and ’00s.